 uci set fstab.@mount.enabled='1' && uci set fstab.@global.anon_mount='1' && uci commit

-9. Mount the device and enable the fstab service so the new configuration will be applied after a reboot.
+9. Mount the device (now) and enable the fstab service so the device will be mounted after a reboot.

 /sbin/block mount && service fstab enable

 10. You're done!
-By default, this procedure mounts the drive at /mnt/sdxx (whatever the device name was.)
+This procedure mounts the drive at /mnt/sdXX (whatever the device name was.)
 The drive is ready to save data at that part of the filesystem.
-You can change the mount point in the web interface, in System → Mount Points menu, or look fstab for configuring from the command line.